ItzMorphineTime/SaraCV/README.md

 SaraExportedDataCV.json
         │
         ├──────────────► Index.html
-        │                 Responsive GitHub Pages CV
+        │                 GitHub Pages CV
         │
         └──────────────► ATS DOCX exporter
-                          Professional one-column Word CV
+                          Professional Word CV
 ```

 The Excel workbook is the authoritative source.
-The JSON, webpage, and Word document are generated outputs and should not be edited independently unless the change is intentionally temporary.
+The JSON, website, and Word document are generated outputs.

-## Workflow
+## Updating the CV

-### 1. Update the master dataset
+### 1. Edit the master workbook

 Open: